Skip to main content

 Deep-Dive Questions

 The safest first-line sleep supplements are magnesium glycinate (200 to 400 mg), L-theanine (200 mg), and apigenin (50 mg).
-All three calm the nervous system without producing sedation or dependence.
+All 3 calm the nervous system without producing sedation or dependence.
 I usually start with magnesium alone for 2 weeks before adding anything else.

 Alcohol shortens the time it takes to fall asleep, but it blocks REM sleep (the dreaming stage that handles memory and emotion) for the first half of the night.
 As your liver clears the alcohol, you get a "REM rebound" plus a cortisol spike, which is why you wake up at 3 AM after wine with dinner.